First Falls (Yarmouth, Maine)

-The First Falls are the first of four waterfalls in Yarmouth, Maine, United States.
+The First Falls (officially Pumgustuk) are the first of four waterfalls in Yarmouth, Maine, United States.
 They are located on the Royal River, approximately a mile from its mouth with inner Casco Bay at Yarmouth Harbor and around 0.35 mi downstream of the Second Falls.
 The river appealed to settlers because its 45-foot rise in close proximity to navigable water each provided potential waterpower sites.
 As such, each of the four falls was used to power 57 mills between 1674 and the mid-20th century.

-The local Native Americans called the First Falls (or Lower Falls) Pumgustuk, which means head of tide.
+The local Wabanakis called the First Falls (or Lower Falls) Pumgustuk, which means head of tide.
 (The town's early firefighters were called Pumgustuk Fire Company.
-Their eponymous pumper was purchased in 1856 and retired in 1928.)
+Their eponymous pumper was purchased in 1856 and retired in 1928.
+The first incarnation of today's Yarmouth Water District was called Pumgustuk Water Company.)
+In November 2024, the federal government recognized the Native American name of the falls and will label them "Pumgustuk" on federal maps and in databases of the U.S. Geological Survey.

 Mills at the First Falls

 In addition to the 1674 sawmill of Englishman Henry Sayward and colonel Bartholomew Gedney (which became Walter Gendall's Casco Mill in 1681), the First Falls was the site of the first grist mill—Lower Grist Mills—built in 1813 and whose foundations support the overlook of today's Grist Mill Park.
 The mill, which was adjoined by a mill owned by Jacob Jones, was in business for 36 years, ground wheat and corn into flour using power generated by the water turbines set in the fast-flowing river below.
 Between 1870 and 1885, it was the site of Ansel Loring's second mill, named Yarmouth Flour Mill.
 His first mill, up at the Fourth Falls, burned down in 1870.

 Beside the 1674 mill was a fulling mill, owned by the True family.

-In 1720, a young Massachusetts native, Gilbert Winslow, erected a saw mill on Atwell's Creek (which became known colloquially as Folly Creek, due to this venture, which was expected to fail).
-The creek was "a considerable watercourse then"; now, though, it is nothing more than a tidal inlet.
-Winslow married another Massachusetts native, namely Patience Seabury, a daughter of Samuel Seabury Jr.

 The first mill to be built on the western (Main Street) side of the river was Samuel Seabury and Jacob Mitchell's grist mill in 1729.